 In any ecosystem, plant and microbe interaction is inevitable.
-They not only co-exist but also support each other´s survival and provide sustenance in stressful environments.
-Agro-ecosystems in many regions around the globe are affected by high temperatures, soil salinity/alkalinity, low pH and metal toxicity.
-High salinity and severe draught are other major constraints affecting agricultural practices and also plants in the wild.
-A major limiting factor affecting global agricultural productivity is environmental stresses.
-Apart from decreasing yield, they also have a devastating impact on plant growth.
-Plants battle with various kind of stresses with the help of symbiotic associations with the rhizospheric microbes.
-Naturally occuring plant-microbe interactions facilitate the survival of plants under these stressful conditions.
-The rhizosphere consists of several groups of microbes, plant growth-promoting bacteria (PGPB) is one such group of microbes that assists plants in coping with multiple stresses and also promote plant growth.
-These efficient microbes support the stress physiology of the plants and can be extremely useful in solving agricultural as well food security problems.
+They not only co-exist but also support each other´s survival and also provide for sustenance in stressful environment.
+Agro-ecosystems of many regions around the globe are affected by multi-stress.
+Major limiting factors affecting the agricultural productivity worldwide are environmental stresses.
+Apart from decreasing yield they introduce devastating impact on plant growth as well.
+Plants battle with various kind of stresses with the help of symbiotic association with the microbes in the rhizosphere.
+Naturally existing plant-microbe interaction facilitates survival of plants under these stressful conditions.
+Rhizosphere consists of many groups of microbes, plant growth-promoting bacteria (PGPB) is one such group of microbes which assist plants in coping with multiple stresses and in plant growth as well.
+These microbes help in stress physiology of the plants and can be extremely useful in solving agricultural as well food security problems.
 The proposed book is split into two parts, with an aim to provide comprehensive description and highlight a holistic approach.
-It elucidates various mechanisms of nutrient management, stress tolerance and enhanced crop productivity in the rhizosphere, discussing The rhizospheric flora and its importance in enhancement of plant growth, nutrient content, yield of various crops and vegetables as well as soil fertility and health.
-Divided into two volumes, the book addresses fundamentals, applications as well as research trends and new prospects for agricultural sustainability.
-Volume 1: Stress Management and Agricultural Sustainability, includes chapters offering a broad overview of plant stress management with the help of microbes.
-It also highlights the contribution of enzymatic and molecular events occurring in the rhizosphere due to plant microbe interactions, which in turn help in the biological control of plant disease and pest attacks.
-Various examples of plant microbe interaction in rhizospheric soil are elaborated to facilitate the development of efficient indigenous microbial consortia to enhance food and nutritional security.
-With the given content and layout the proposed book will be an all-inclusive collection of information, which will be useful for students, academicians, researchers working in the fields of microbiology, soil microbiology, biotechnology, agronomy and sustainable agriculture and also for policy makers in the area of food security and sustainable agriculture.
+It elucidates various mechanisms in rhizosphere of nutrient management, stress tolerance and enhanced crop productivity.
+The book discusses rhizospheric flora and its importance in enhancement of plant growth, nutrient content, yield of various crops and vegetables as well as soil fertility and health.
+Both volumes of the book addresses fundamentals, applications as well as research trends and new prospects of agricultural sustainability.
+Volume 2: Nutrient Management and Crop Improvement, contains chapters which cover a broad overview of plant growth promoting activities of microbes.
+This proposed book also highlights the contribution of nitrogen, phosphorus, potassium, iron and zinc-solubilizing microbes from rhizospheric soil to develop efficient indigenous microbial consortia to enhance the food and nutritional security.
+With the given content and layout the proposed book will be an all-inclusive collection of information, which will be useful for students, academicians, researchers working in the field of rhizospheric mechanisms, agricultural microbiology, soil microbiology, biotechnology, agronomy and sustainable agriculture and also for policy makers in the area of food security and sustainable agriculture.
 It will be of special interest to both academics and professionals working in the fields of microbiology, soil microbiology, biotechnology and agronomy, as well as the plant protection sciences.
 Timely, this edited and research book provides an essential and comprehensive source of material from basic to advance findings on microbes and their role in agricultural and soil sustainability.